spack/spack/lib/spack/docs/packaging_guide.rst

 Adding custom files
 """""""""""""""""""

-It can sometimes be helpful to package custom files for building and or checking the results of tests.
+Sometimes it is helpful or necessary to include custom files for building and or checking the results of tests as part of the package.
 Examples of the types of files that might be useful are:

 - test source files
 - test input files